How do I schedule an appointment?

 What is an intake appointment?

 The initial intake paperwork takes about 15 minutes to complete.
-You can expect your intake counselor to spend approximately 30 minutes with you to assess your current situation, plan a course of action, and decide whether SCS can be beneficial to you.
+You can expect your intake counselor to spend approximately 30 minutes with you to assess your current situation, plan a course of action, and decide whether SCS or a community referral would most benefit you.
 If it is not an emergency situation, your intake appointments can usually be scheduled within 7-10 days.
 During some times of the semester, the demand for services can exceed our staff and center resources, and you may have to wait longer.

 When I call to schedule my intake appointment, how long does it typically take before I will see a counselor?